Geonovum/test-ogc-json-fg/example-datasets.md

 \- a dataset with tijdstipregistratie and eindregistratie in the interval object of the time member.

-<details class="note"> In GDAL you should cast the start time to the time_start and the end time
+<details class="note">In GDAL you should cast the start time to the "time_start" property and the end time
-to an time_end, for example CAST(tijdstipregistratie as timestamp with time zone) as time_start.
+to the "time_end" property of the interval object.
 </details>

 **Result**